knisbet/wdkwwdk/content/posts/2022-07-27-rogers-outage.md

 This is a known failure mode for most routing equipment.
 Most of these big routers seem like big powerful machines, but they tend to be more of a fast path for pushing many millions of packets.
 And a separate compute for sending and receiving signalling about where those packets should go.
 The control plane side that does the signalling there are often many ways to overload, which will cause peers to think the router has died.

-### how did Rogers prioritize reinstating services and what repairs were required
+### How did Rogers prioritize reinstating services and what repairs were required?
 ```txt
 The prioritization of service restoration was always dependent on which service was most relied upon by Canadians for emergency services.
 As wireless devices have become the dominant form of communicating for a vast majority of Canadians, the wireless network was the first focus of our recovery efforts.
 Subsequently, we focused on landline service, which remains another important method to access emergency care.
 We then the worked to restore data services, particularly for critical care services and infrastructure.
 ```